julisbf/yelp-schema-stitching/README.md

 This repository contains a GraphQL API that is composed of two GraphQL APIs (from Prisma & Yelp) using schema stitching (via GraphQL bindings).

+I started this repository when was part of a team in [Chingu](https://chingu.io/) Voyage 5 - _"Chingu is a global collaboration platform and coding-cohort generator.
+We connect motivated learners with shared goals to learn, help and build together."_.

 ## [Live Demo](https://resto-app-server.herokuapp.com/)

 ## Usage